7 Success Factors for Supply Chain Benchmarking

 4. How to Choose a Benchmarking Peer Group

-Peer group selection can be taxing from the very outset, which is why many organisations choose to work with a partner specialising in benchmarking data.
+Peer group selection can be taxing from the very outset, which is why many organisations choose to work with a partner specialising in becnhmarking data.

 To be successful, benchmarking must be a collaborative process (more on that later).
 Without active collaboration, available data is likely to be scant; restricted to that which other companies are prepared to make public.
 A benchmarking partner can help by connecting you directly with an active peer group or by providing access to databases from which you can select metrics and choose organisations against which to compare performance.

-When benchmarking, a lot of companies gravitate towards performance comparisons with competitors, or (if competitor data is not available) with non-competing companies within their own industry sector.
+When benchmarking, some companies gravitate towards performance comparisons with competitors, or (if competitor data is not available) with non-competing companies in their industry sector.
 Seldom though, is this the best way to derive value from supply chain benchmarking.

-By comparing your supply chain with those of other industries instead, you are more likely to find ideas and opportunities to differentiate service from that of your competitors.
-Regardless of the industries you target however, it makes sense to look for a peer group with supply chain characteristics similar to that of your own business.
+By comparing your supply chain with those of other industries though, you are more likely to find ideas and opportunities to differentiate service from that of your competitors.
+Regardless of the verticals you target, however, it makes sense to look for a peer group with supply chain characteristics similar to that of your own business.

 5. How to Keep Supply Chain benchmarking on Track